sachinsav/SanitizationApp/README.md

 # SanitizationApp
-Flutter app to prevent covid19 effects
+This is a Flutter app built to ensure minimum risk of covid-19.

 ---